Parking bay suspensions

 - Terms and conditions

-Chichester District Council arrange on-street bay suspensions on behalf of West Sussex County Council.
+Chichester District Council arrange on-street bay suspensions on behalf of West Sussex County Council for a maximum of three months.
 On street suspensions of parking bays may be arranged for:

 - Public utilities (gas, water and electric) companies